4 3 2 twitter

 Rob

-17. Asheesh Mani Jain says:
+11. Asheesh Mani Jain

 Ann: Great post!
 I was sick of seeing guest posts that read like adverts or blatant efforts to get as many links as possible.
 Most Bloggers and SEO guys dont understand that the link should be a byproduct and not the sole objective of blogging and writing guest posts.
 If you contribute in a constructive way and offer meaningful information, you are going to get links anyway.
 The more you run after links, the more difficult it will become for you to get them.